RyanR712/KakuzakiInterpreter/README.md

 # KakuzakiInterpreter
-Reorganized and tweaked version of a school project currently rotting in a private repository.
+Reorganized and tweaked version of a project currently rotting in a private repository.